 Functional Strength Exercises to Master

 Below I have picked 3 exercises which I think, if mastered, offer most 'bang for your buck' with functional training.
-Get these movements right and regularly perform them, then you'll definitely feel the benefit!
+Get these movements right and perform them regularly and you'll definitely feel the benefit!

 Instructions: